Macpreneur

 🎤 Want to be a guest on the show?
 Fill the application form available at https://macpreneur.com/apply

-✅ Want to get personalized time-saving tips to be more efficient on your Mac?
+✅ Want to be more efficient on your Mac?

 Answer a few questions about how you're currently dealing with unnecessary clicks, repetitive typing and file clutter.
 It's FREE and takes less than 2 minutes!